samochristensen/craig-the-note-taker/README.md

 6) In‑Discord tests
    - Confirm slash commands present in your server(s) (guild‑scoped are instant; global may take up to ~1 hour).
    - Run /hello and /ping.
+   - If slash commands don’t appear: ensure the bot was invited with applications.commands scope.
+Use /invite to get the URL.
+You can also run /sync to force a re-sync for the current guild.
    - Run /ollama_health (models should include llama3.1:8b).
    - Run /transcriber_health (expect status 200 JSON).
    - In a voice channel: /joinvoice → /startnotes → speak 20–30s → /stopnotes